 King Rama I moved the capital from Thonburi to Bangkok in 1782 and built the Grand Palace.

-He ordered construction and renovation on the dilapidated old temple site in 1788.
-During construction, King Rama I initiated removal of Buddha statues from abandoned temples across Thailand.
+He ordered construction and renovation on a dilapidated old temple site in 1788.
+During the works, King Rama I started to remove Buddha statues from abandoned temples across Thailand.
 He moved most of them to Wat Pho.

-In 1801, twelve years after works first started, the new temple complex became the main temple for King Rama I.
+In 1801, twelve years after the works started, the new temple complex became the main temple for King Rama I.

 There is also a number of large Chinese statues within the complex.
-They guard gates of perimeter walls, as well as other gates within the complex.
+They guard the gates of the perimeter walls, as well as other gates within the complex.

 These stone statues originally arrived as ballast on ships trading with China.

-Wat Pho also serves as a place of education for the public.
-A pictorial encyclopedia, engraved on granite slabs, covers eight subject areas: history, medicine, health, custom, literature, proverbs, lexicography and the Buddhist religion.
+Wat Pho also serves as the place of education for the public.
+The pictorial encyclopaedia, engraved on granite slabs, covers eight subjects: history, medicine, health, custom, literature, proverbs, lexicography and the Buddhist religion.
 These slabs, inscribed with texts and illustrations are placed all over the temple.

 There are 24 small rock gardens around the complex that illustrate rock formations of Thailand.
-One of them, the Contorting Hermit Hill, contains statues that show methods of massage and yoga positions.
-There are also drawings of constellations on the library wall, inscriptions on local administration, as well as paintings of folk tales and animal husbandry.
+One of them, the Contorting Hermit Hill, contains statues showing methods of massage and yoga positions.
+There are drawings of constellations on the library wall, inscriptions on local administration, also paintings of folk tales and animal husbandry.

 It is important to keep in mind that Wat Pho is not just a tourist attraction.
-It is a religious complex, that many tourists visit.
+It’s a religious complex, that many tourists visit.
 When I was there, the busiest part of the complex was the chapel of the Reclining Buddha.
-There were both the Thais and foreign tourists.
-Because of big crowds I did not enjoy that part of the temple at all.
-But, I made a point to go and see that very famous and impressive statue.
-Unfortunately, I could not take one nice photo of the Reclining Buddha.
-There were people everywhere!
+Because of big crowds, I did not enjoy that part of the temple at all.
+But, I made a point to go and see this very famous and impressive statue.
+Unfortunately, I couldn’t take one nice photo of the Reclining Buddha.
+There were too many people everywhere.

-Other parts of the complex were much quieter.
-There are many exquisitely beautiful details everywhere and it takes around 2h to see everything properly.
+The other parts of the complex were much quieter.
+There are many exquisitely beautiful details everywhere and it takes around two hours to see everything properly.

 If you go to Bangkok, I suggest that you visit Wat Pho.
-The nearby Grand Palace is the most famous of all things that you can see in Bangkok.
-But, crowds there are simply far too much to enjoy.
-For that reason, do not miss Wat Pho!
+Undoubtedly, the nearby Grand Palace is the most famous of all things that you can see in Bangkok.
+But, the crowds there are simply far too much to enjoy.
+For that reason, do not miss Wat Pho.